iasonLesg/MedicalAssistant/README.md

 # Run the application
 cd patient-manager
-# Instructions here based on your app setup
+# Follow your setup instructions here